≡ Menu

 Snow Cream Recipe – Making Snow Ice Cream

-Snow Ice Cream made from fresh fallen snow
+Snow Cream made with fresh fallen snow on farm at Big Mill B&B

-I don’t know how far south snow cream is made, but they don’t make it north of here in Virginia.
-Maybe it is only a North Carolina treat.
-When I was growing up we couldn’t wait for snow, but we had to, because it didn’t snow every year.
+I’m not sure how far north snow cream is made, but I do know you won’t find it anywhere past Virginia.
+Maybe it really is a true North Carolina treat.
+When I was growing up, we could hardly wait for snow; and most years we had to wait, because those rare winter storms didn’t come often.

 Snow Cream